dotnet/docs-maui/docs/user-interface/images/splashscreen.md

 Splash screens are a composite of an image and a background color.
 The standard platform image formats are supported, including Scalable Vector Graphics (SVG) files.

-> [!TIP]
+> [!IMPORTANT]
-> The SVG format is the recommended image format for .NET MAUI splash screens.
+> .NET MAUI converts SVG files to PNG files.
+Therefore, when adding an SVG file to your .NET MAUI app project, it should be referenced from XAML or C# with a .png extension.

 .NET MAUI splash screens can be added to your app project by dragging an image into the _Resources\Images_ folder of the project, and setting the build action of the image to **MauiSplashScreen** in the **Properties** window.
 This creates a corresponding entry in your project file: